Targeted therapy for stomach cancer

-Listen to a podcast on New Cancer Treatments – Immunotherapy and Targeted Therapy
+Listen to our podcast on New Cancer Treatments – Immunotherapy and Targeted Therapy

-|You may be able to access new drugs to treat stomach cancer through clinical trials.
-Talk with your doctor about the latest developments and whether you are a suitable candidate.|
+|You may be able to access other new drugs to treat stomach cancer through clinical trials.
+Talk to your doctor about the latest developments and whether there are any suitable clinical trials for you.|

 Video: What is targeted therapy?